NclRSE-Training/hpc-intro-rocket/episodes/50-transferring-files.md

 ```

 Note that everything after the `:` is optional.
 If you don't specify a path on the
 remote computer, the file will be transferred to your home directory.
+It's a good idea to be clear about where you are putting the file though,
+so use `~/` to upload to the top level in your home directory.
+(using the handy `~` as shorthand your home directory.)

 ```bash
 [user@laptop ~]$  scp local-file.txt userid@rocket.hpc: